underpostnet/engine/src/client/public/nexodev/docs/references/Testing and Coverage.md

 The client bundles and generated assets under it are shipped, not executed by any suite, and instrumenting them would report a floor no test can move.

+### Publishing the HTML report

+The report is produced by the build stage and travels with the deploy artifact;
+no workload container ever runs a test runner to obtain one.

+- `node bin/build <deploy-id> --coverage` runs `npm run test:coverage` and then assembles the template.
+Without the flag, whatever `./coverage` already holds is bundled as-is.
+- Assembly copies the HTML report into the artifact at `docs/coverage`, which is published with the deploy source (`engine-<id>` / `engine-test-<id>`).
+- The client build (`node bin client <deploy-id>`) publishes that report at `/docs/coverage`, preferring a local `coverage/` run output over the bundled artifact.
+When neither is present it writes a static "report unavailable" page.

+A container that generated its own report would spend minutes of its build phase on a test runner, and every expected non-zero exit of the suite latched `container-status=error`, failing a healthy rollout at the deployment monitor.

 ---

 ## Migrating a Mocha suite